 Article

 The severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) can infect the human placenta.
-Since the infection with SARS-CoV-2 seriously affects the vasculature of multiple organs, including the lungs, heart, and brain, the authors from Ukraine and the United States investigated whether and how the SARS-CoV-2 affects placental arteries in women who were infected during pregnancy and gave birth to live full-term newborns.
+Since the infection with SARS-CoV-2 seriously affects the vasculature of multiple organs, including the lungs, heart, and brain, the authors from Ukraine and the United States investigated whether and how SARS-CoV-2 affects placental arteries in women who were infected during pregnancy and gave birth to live full-term newborns.

-It is worth noting that a study that used a computational methodology to predict human-SARS-CoV-2 protein interactions, found that SARS-CoV-2 proteins mimic 30 proteins linked to the VEGF signaling pathway.
-SARS-COV-2 proteins that possibly interact with vascular endothelial growth factor A are NSP7 and nucleocapsid, and SARS-COV-2 proteins that possibly interact with vascular endothelial growth factor receptor 2 are spike protein, NSP8, and NSP7.
+Notably, a recent study that used computational methodology to predict human-SARS-CoV-2 protein interactions revealed that SARS-CoV-2 proteins mimic 30 proteins linked to the VEGF signaling pathway.
+The SARS-COV-2 proteins that possibly interact with VEGF-A are NSP7 and nucleocapsid, whereas spike protein, NSP8, and NSP7 possibly interact with vascular endothelial growth factor receptor 2.
 (Yapici-Eser H et al. Neuropsychiatric Symptoms of COVID-19 Explained by SARS-CoV-2 Proteins’ Mimicry of Human Protein Interactions.
 Front.
 Hum.
 Neurosci, 23 March 2021.) https://www.frontiersin.org/journals/human-neuroscience/articles/10.3389/fnhum.2021.656313/full

 About the study

 This study enrolled 85 women who were infected with SARS-CoV-2 and had symptoms of COVID-19 between 28 and 36 weeks of pregnancy.
 In all participants, infection with SARS-CoV-2 was diagnosed by reverse transcription polymerase chain reaction of nasopharyngeal swabs.
 The majority (68%) of women who tested positive for SARS-CoV-2 had mild COVID-19, whereas 32% experienced a severe disease with pneumonia.
-The exclusion criteria were the following: preeclampsia, hypertension, diabetes, large fetus (>5kg), smoking during pregnancy, and the human immunodeficiency virus infection.
+The exclusion criteria were the following: preeclampsia, hypertension, diabetes, large fetus (>5kg), smoking during pregnancy, and human immunodeficiency virus infection.
 The archived placental tissues from 28 women who gave birth to live full-term newborns in 2018, before the COVID-19 pandemic, were used as controls.

 Results

 The morphometric analysis of the placental arterial walls revealed significant differences between women who had COVID-19 during pregnancy and healthy controls.
-The median value of placental arterial wall thickness in women with COVID-19 was approximately 30 μm, while in controls it was approximately 15 μm.
-According to these results, the arterial wall thickness in placentas of women with COVID-19 was twice as high as that of women without COVID-19.
+In women with COVID-19, the median arterial wall thickness was approximately 30 μm, while in controls it was approximately 15 μm.
+This shows that arterial wall thickness in placentas of women with COVID-19 was twice as high as that of women without COVID-19.
+In thickened placental vessels, the immunohistochemistry with the antibodies against α-smooth muscle actin demonstrated a dramatic increase in smooth muscle mass.
+According to the authors, the placental arteries of women who had COVID-19 during pregnancy likely underwent smooth muscle cell proliferation.

 The original figure from the article by Gychka SG, Brelidze TI, Kuchyn IL, et al. PLoS ONE, 2022.
 Vascular wall thickening in the placentas of women who contracted COVID-19 during pregnancy